Karen Sharpe

-Karen Kay Sharpe (born September 20, 1934) is a retired American film and television actress.
+Karen Kay Sharpe (born September 20, 1934) is an American film and television actress.
 She is known for playing Laura Thomas in the American western television series Johnny Ringo.

 Life and career

 Sharpe was born in San Antonio, Texas, the daughter of Kirk Howard Sharpe, an oilman, and Dorothy Shrout.
 She was an ice skater in Hollywood, California, and was a student at Hollywood Professional School.
 She studied dancing with choreographer Adolph Bolm in Los Angeles, California.